KnpLabs/KnpMarkdownBundle/README.markdown

     // Use the helper
     echo $view['markdown']->transform($text);

-If you have enabled the twig markdown filter, you can use the following in your twig templates:
+If you have enabled the Twig markdown filter, you can use the following in your Twig templates:

     {{ my_data | markdown }}

 ## Change the parser implementation

-Create a service implementing Knp\Bundle\MarkdownBundle\ParserInterface, then configure the bundle to use it:
+Create a service implementing Knp\Bundle\MarkdownBundle\MarkdownParserInterface, then configure the bundle to use it:

     knp_markdown:
         parser:
             service: my.markdown.parser

 This bundle comes with 4 parser services, all based on the same algorithm but providing different levels of compliance to the markdown specification: